 Copper price today: Supply and demand

-Chinese demand — Chinese demand continues to play a role in the copper price today, and strong economic data from the country bolstered the metal’s price throughout August of last year.
+1. Chinese demand — Chinese demand continues to play a role in the copper price today, and a “Chinese buying spree” bolstered the metal’s price throughout the second half of 2020.

 There are a number of drivers of Chinese copper demand, including the country’s Made in China 2025 program, which entails upgrading many factories into “smart factories” that will require more copper.
-Other drivers include demand for higher-efficiency vehicles, the internet of things and green manufacturing.
+Other drivers include demand for higher-efficiency vehicles, the Internet of Things and green manufacturing.
 China’s demand for copper in these sectors is expected to grow from “0.87 kilograms of copper per kilowatt (kg/kw) in 2015 to 1.56 kg/kw in 2025.”

 “The LME in theory is a barometer of supply and demand and looking at LME stocks you’d be pretty bullish on metals prices.
 But if you look at the global picture and include ShFE and Comex you probably want to be a bit more neutral,” he said.